fbirk/AthenaNotes/README.md

 - **Todos**: Persistent, prioritized todo panel with deadlines and project association.
 - **Projects**: Group notes, todos, and roadmaps by initiative.
 Edit, rename, and manage projects easily.
 - **Tools Launcher**: Quick-launch for your favorite apps and URLs, categorized for easy access.
-- **Roadmaps & Milestones**: Plan and track progress with visual timelines (coming soon).
+- **Roadmaps & Milestones**: Plan and track progress with visual timelines.
-- **Beautiful UI**: Responsive, themeable interface with modern design and smooth interactions.
+- **Beautiful UI**: Responsive interface with modern design and smooth interactions.
 - **Electron + Vite**: Fast startup, hot reload, and native desktop experience.

 ---